square/dagger/README.md

 About Google's Fork
 -------------

-Dagger 2.0 is a completely compile-time evolution of the Dagger approach to dependency injection, eliminating all reflection, and moving towards user-specified access to managed graphs (vs. the traditional Context/Injector/ObjectGraph found in earlier dependency-injection frameworks.
+Dagger 2.0 is a compile-time evolution approach to dependency injection.
+Taking the approach started in Dagger 1.x to its ultimate conclusion, Dagger 2.0 eliminates all reflection, and improves code clarity by removing the traditional ObjectGraph/Injector in favor of user-specified @Component interfaces.

 This github project represents the Dagger 2.0 development stream.
 The earlier [project page][square] (Square, Inc's repository) represents the earlier 1.0 development stream.